-- The vehicle owner is responsible for ensuring mobile connectivity for desired embedded mobile services - Pre-sale The vehicle manufacturer ensures a valid provisioning profile is present within the embedded SIM. - At point of sale, the vehicle owner receives a SIM and the subscription manager identities from the dealer. - The owner provides their chosen mobile operator with the SIM and subscription manager identities; - The mobile operator remotely provisions the embedded SIM and provides service; - The dealer may facilitate this process. - The vehicle owner may change the serving mobile operator or cancel connectivity during the lifetime of the vehicle (subject to contract) - The vehicle may be re-sold and the new owner may obtain service with another mobile operator.
+- The vehicle owner is responsible for sourcing mobile connectivity for embedded mobile services - Pre-sale The vehicle manufacturer ensures a valid provisioning profile is present within the embedded SIM - At point of sale, the vehicle owner receives a SIM and the subscription manager identities from the vehicle dealer - " The owner provides their chosen mobile operator with the SIM and subscription manager identities - " The mobile operator remotely provisions the embedded SIM and provides service - " The vehicle dealer may facilitate this process. - The vehicle owner may change the serving mobile operator or cancel connectivity during the lifetime of the vehicle (subject to contract) - The vehicle may be re-sold and the new owner may obtain service with another mobile operator.

-SIM Architecture and Roles
+SIM architecture and roles

-The architecture for the remotely provisioned SIM is presented in the following diagram, with the inclusion of the new role of the subscription manager:
+The architecture for the remotely provisioned SIM is presented in the following diagram (Figure 14), which highlights the new role of the subscription manager.